Benefits for Homeowners

 Homes that participate in the Massachusetts Residential New Construction Program are designed to use less energy than those built to local building codes.
 All homes that participate in the program are encouraged to seek ENERGY STAR® qualification.

-The homes that were built through the Program in 2010 will save more than 1.6 million kWh and 28.440 MMBtu each year.
-The homeowners living in these homes will benefit from lower energy usage than homes that were built to code.
+In total, the homes that were built through the program in 2016 will save more than 6.3 million kWh and more than 160,000 MMBtus each year.
+On average, homes that participate in the program save more than 900 kWh, and more than 37 MMBtus per year.
+These homeowners will benefit from lower energy usage compared to homes that were built to code.

-According to ENERGY STAR®, ENERGY STAR® qualified homes use substantially less energy for heating, cooling, and water heating-delivering $200 to $400 in annual savings.
-Over the average 7 to 8 years you may live in your home, this adds up to thousands of dollars saved on utility bills.
-Additional savings on maintenance can also be substantial.
-Financing your home purchase using an energy efficient mortgage can also lead to savings.
+These homes use substantially less energy for heating, cooling, and water heating—resulting in $200 to $400 in annual savings.
+Over the average seven to eight years you may live in your home, these savings add up to thousands of dollars off your utility bills.

 Did you know that your home can be a greater source of pollution than your car?
 In fact, 16 percent of U.S. greenhouse gas emissions are generated from the energy used in homes nationwide.